 Parents will be notified through School Messenger via email, phone and text.
-During the elearning days, teachers will communicate with students through email, Google Classroom, or other classroom specific communication methods.
+During the Remote Learning days, teachers will communicate with students through email, Learning Management System (LMS), or other classroom specific communication methods.

 I can complete and submit work on time.